 4 Look into activities for them

-If they are able bodied and can still get around and do things, find things for them to do!
+If they are able bodied, in good health and can still get around and do things, find things for them to do!
 Card games at the local church, book clubs, dancing, whatever!
 Ask around at some nursing homes and other places for activities for your elderly parent.

 They’re old, they’re not dead.
 Get them involved in fun things!

 Have open and honest conversations with them, go through old photo albums if that’s what they want to do.
 Put on their favourite music and sing and dance with them.
 These are their final years.
 Try to make them count.

 Help them take their mind off their fear and death and enjoy life now